My First Steps in IT Career

 The Offer

-The next day I actually went to a class — I was in Timișoara where I was enrolled, commuting from my hometown, and not attending much.
-I don’t recommend that approach; I think university is a real advantage, it just wasn’t clicking for me at the time.
+The day after I actually went to a lecture — enrolled in Timișoara, commuting from my hometown, attendance wasn’t great.
+I wouldn’t recommend it; I think university is genuinely useful, it just wasn’t landing for me at the time.

 Some nostalgic photos from that period